AMSC: Adult/minor sexual contact

 - My attraction to adults is also more significant than my attraction to young people.
 I can easily be sexually fulfilled without AMSC.
 The reason I’m open about being a MAP is for transparency and because I believe in destigmatization of attractions.

 All of that is to say, my opinions on this are not based on sexual self-fulfillment or an overly idealistic outlook.
-If it were about my sexual fulfillment, the focus would be in a very different area—in which I would be the vulnerable party (minor-attraction only fits into one-third of my sex pie.)
+If it were about my sexual fulfillment, the focus would be in a very different area—in which I would be the vulnerable party (minor-attraction only fits into less than one-third of my sex pie.)
 My opinions are based on what I believe is actually true and what I believe is best for young people—My opinions are founded on a mixture of personal experience and research.

 I’m open to changing my mind if presented with information, but considering even the dedicated CSA researchers can’t find data that confirms “AMSC itself is inherently harmful to minors” I’m not sure anybody else can.
 Please feel free to present me that information, I would actually love to have a less controversial opinion on this matter!